 Each of these monthly walks has a different theme.
 Whether you're particularly interested in finding the best spot for enjoying the late spring bluebells or learning more about the local history of Nostell, check out the what's on page to see which themes are coming up.

 Book onto this popular tour to explore the parts of the mansion that are normally behind closed doors.
 You'll visit the cellars and wind your way up into the attics to see the near derelict servants' quarters.
 Our knowledgeable guides will unfold the stories of life upstairs and downstairs, giving you both a flavour of Georgian high society and an insight into how the staff lived and worked at Nostell.
 These tours run weekly on varying days - be sure to check our events listing for the next one.

 Learn more about the priory that Nostell takes its name from and what part the parish church played in the history of the Winn family.
 This easy walk will last around an hour and take you back to the car park so it's perfect to do towards the end of your visit.
 If you wish to take a look inside the church (not looked after by the National Trust), one of the church wardens will be on hand to show you around.

-Get your creative juices flowing at Nostell this season with a range of drop-in and pre-bookable workshops, from felting and printing to paper craft and pigment making.
-Looking for artistic inspiration?
-Pick up handmade goodies at the autumn craft fair and discover the new contemporary installation in the house.
+Get your creative juices flowing at Nostell this season with a range of creative workshops, from wreath making to festive felting.
+Pick up handmade goodies at the craft fair and plan your Christmas with events and activities for all the family.